Approx. Time Difference

 Due to immigration regulations, students are not permitted to work in Singapore.
 Working illegally is not endorsed or supported by UCEAP and can result in your arrest and prosecution for breaking the law.

 Singapore remains conservative regarding LGBT rights.
-Social acceptance of homosexuality varies, with most of the population opposed to decriminalizing homosexual behavior.
-Anti-LGBT laws are rarely enforced, and while there is a grassroots movement to abolish these laws, the government and Parliament currently show no indication of repealing restrictions.
+Social acceptance of homosexuality varies, with the majority of the population opposed to decriminalization of anti-gay laws.
+The LGBT community faces legal challenges and restrictions, as well as overt and implicit discrimination.
+Such laws are rarely enforced, and there is a grassroots movement to abolish them, though currently, the government and Parliament show no indication of repealing restrictions.

 - Exercise caution during LGBT Pride events and festivals.